ErcBunny/hugo-github-page/content/post/omnihex/index.md

    - Use numbers in "Moments of inertia, taken at the center of mass and aligned with the output coordinate system".
 Numbers that are not on the diagonal line of the matrix should be inverted.
 7. `sitl_gazebo` plug-ins: "IMU" should be loaded after "mavlink interface".

+## ROS1 Packages

+### mavros_client

+* An overlay package for customizing the launch file.
+Note that this package should not be named `mavros`, otherwise ROS may not find the right package path.

+### vrpn_client

+* An overlay package for customizing the launch file.

 ## ROS2 Packages

 ### custom_gazebo_plugins